hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 - **S3 Replication** (optional):
   - Enables cross-region replication of the `wordpress_media` bucket.
+  - Replicates only objects encrypted with SSE-KMS (for security and compliance).
+    This is enforced via source_selection_criteria in replication configuration.

 - **Lifecycle Policies**:
   - Applied to specific buckets like `alb_logs` to manage object expiration.